modin-project/modin/docs/flow/modin/core/execution/dispatching.rst

 for the corresponding :doc:`low-level Modin Dataframe </flow/modin/core/dataframe/index>` implementation.
-Speaking about ``PandasOnRay`` backend, its Query Compiler is :doc:`PandasQueryCompiler </flow/modin/core/storage_formats/pandas/query_compiler>` and the Dataframe implementation is :doc:`PandasDataframe </flow/modin/core/dataframe/pandas/dataframe>`, which is general implementation for every backend of the  pandas storage format.
+Speaking about ``PandasOnRay`` backend, its Query Compiler is :doc:`PandasQueryCompiler </flow/modin/core/storage_formats/pandas/query_compiler>` and the Dataframe implementation is :doc:`PandasDataframe </flow/modin/core/dataframe/pandas/dataframe>`, which is general implementation for every execution of the pandas storage format.
 The actual implementation of ``PandasOnRay`` frame is defined by the :doc:`PandasOnRayDataframe </flow/modin/core/execution/ray/implementations/pandas_on_ray/dataframe>` class that extends ``PandasDataframe``.

 In the scope of this module, each backend is represented with a factory class located in ``modin/core/execution/dispatching/factories/factories.py``.
-Each factory contains a field that identifies the IO module of the corresponding backend.
+Each factory contains a field that identifies the IO module of the corresponding execution.
 This IO module is responsible for dispatching calls of IO functions to their actual implementations in the underlying IO module.
 For more information about IO module visit :doc:`related doc </flow/modin/core/io/index>`.